 Another woman told me that her partner was “friends” with a woman at work and she was worried that their relationship would go beyond friendship.
 Her partner had dismissed her fears and denied that anything was going on.

-In both cases, neither woman felt heard or understood.
+In each case, none of these people felt heard or understood.

-We all come up against thorny relationship issues from time to time, whether it’s with an intimate partner, family members, friends or co-workers.
+We all come up against thorny relationship issues especially these days, whether it’s with an intimate partner, family members, friends or co-workers.

-These are issues that when a decision is made, it appears that one person “wins” and the other “loses.”
+These are issues that when a decision is made or even discussed, it appears that one person “wins” and the other “loses”…

 And the reality is that both of you “lose” in situations like these because of disconnection, resentment and loss of trust.